Constantinos A Balaras, PhD, PEng, FASHRAE

 Balaras

-Current research interests and activities in European R&D competitive projects include sustainability assessment of the built environment, resilience to climate change, solar thermal and cooling applications, environmental impact of buildings and embodied energy/emissions, indoor environmental quality and solar air-conditioning.
-Dr Balaras was instrumental in the development of the national regulation on the energy performance of buildings in Greece in 2010, the supporting legislative and methodological framework, the energy audit and building certification method and tools, along with the supporting training and educational material.
-To this date, this work has supported all the building energy audits performed in Greece for issuing about 3 million EPCs, used by thousands of energy auditors, energy inspectors and other professionals, while the calculation engine is integrated in all commercial engineering software available in the national market.
+One of his most notable and enduring contributions are his leading efforts for the development of the national regulation on the energy performance of buildings in Greece, the supporting legislative and methodological framework, the energy audit and building certification method and tools, along with the supporting training and educational material.
+This was instrumental for the national transposition of the European Directive on the energy performance of buildings (EPBD).
+To this date, this work has supported all the building energy audits performed in Greece for issuing about 4 million energy performance certificates, used by thousands of energy auditors, energy inspectors and other professionals, while the calculation engine is integrated in all commercial engineering software available in the national market.

-Costas has been an active ASHRAE member at chapter, regional and society levels, having served as Fellow in 2012.
-Costas has served as a DAL (2007-2010), Society Vice President (2011-2013) and DRC Region XIV (2017-2020), on numerous ASHRAE standing and technical committees, and currently serves on Foundation Trustees, Society Rules Committee, TC 2.8 and TC 6.7, and SSPC 240P on Evaluating Greenhouse Gas (GHG) and Carbon Emissions in Building Design, Construction and Operation.
-He has received the John F. James International Award (2007), DSA (2006), ESA (2011) and Andrew T. Boggs Service Award (2025).
-Dr Balaras is a Fellow of ASHRAE, Fellow of ASME, Member of Sigma Xi - The Scientific Research Society and Pi – Tau – Sigma - Honorary Mechanical Engineering Fraternity.
+Costas joined ASHRAE as a Student Member in 1984, advanced to an Associate Member in 1985, Member in 2000 and Fellow in 2012.
+He has served as a DAL (2007-2010), Society Vice President (2011-2013) and DRC Region XIV (2017-2020), on numerous ASHRAE Councils, standing and technical committees, and currently serves on ASHRAE Foundation, Society Rules, Nominating, and SSPC 240P on Evaluating Greenhouse Gas (GHG) and Carbon Emissions in Building Design, Construction and Operation, TC 2.8 and Tc 6.7.
+In 1998, he was the initiator for chartering the Hellenic Chapter and served as its first President in 1999-2000, remaining active since then.
+He has received the John F. James International Award (2007), DSA (2006).
+ESA (2011), Andrew T. Boggs Service Award (2025) and Louise & Bill Holladay Distinguished Fellow Award (2026).
+Costas is a Fellow of ASME, Member of Sigma Xi - The Scientific Research Society and Pi – Tau – Sigma - Honorary Mechanical Engineering Fraternity.

 Topic